deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 Isotopomer 3
 ''''''''''''

-Lastly, we build the sites, couplings, and spin system for the isotopomer with the methylene carbon replaced with a :math:`^{13}\text{C}` isotope.
+Lastly, build the sites, couplings, and spin system for the isotopomer with the methylene carbon replaced with a :math:`^{13}\text{C}` isotope.

 .. plot::
     :context: close-figs